 Interactions of sulfur dioxide and trioxide at subthreshold concentrations with sodium chloride or carbon black particles precipitate in inducing irritation.

 Another study has shown some correlation between the levels of oxidants in the air and eye irritation at certain times of the year.
 The presence of aerosol is also suggested to be a critical factor.
 Oxidants can dissolve in the tear film and acidify it, further irritating the mucous membrane of the eye.

-Commonly found air pollutants in metropolitan cities include:
+Some of the air pollutants that are commonly found in metropolitan cities include:

-Allergy with severe itching, redness, discharge, swelling of the eyes and difficulty in opening them
+- Allergy with severe itching, redness, discharge, swelling of the eyes, and difficulty in opening the eyes

-The dry eye syndrome (DES) is the most frequent complaint among all these.
-It occurs two times more often in women above 50 years.
-The surface of the eye is inflamed and dry, especially if the patient wears contact lens.
-Conjunctivitis associated with increased nitrogen dioxide levels is another common feature.
+Dry eye syndrome (DES) is the most frequent complaint among each of these symptoms, with the incidence of DES two times greater in women over the age of 50.
+The surface of the eye is inflamed and dry in DES, particularly when the patient wears contact lens.
+As NO2 levels rise, conjunctivitis becomes a common feature.

 Individuals who are at a particularly high risk of these effects of air pollution exposure include those who remain outside for a long time.

 The Common eye ailment linked to pollution | Air Pollution | AMD | WION News